xcollantes/password-check/README.md

 # password-check
-Check your password against Troy Hunt's https://haveibeenpwned.com/ 7.7 billion passwords have been consolidated and accessible to the public.
+Check your password against Troy Hunt's https://haveibeenpwned.com/  <br>
+7.7 billion passwords have been consolidated and accessible to the public.
 You wouldn't want to stick your password as is into the website; this script fufills your privacy by using k-Anonymity algorithm.
 ## k-Anonymity Algorithm Implementation